Questions People Ask About Homeschooling

 What about socialization?

-I drag my kids to the store, the post office, the doctor’s office, co-ops, the museum, the mall…In fact, once could argue that my kids are MORE socialized than most kids.
+“The S word”.
+We have ALL heard this one.
+Look, I drag my kids to the store, the post office, the doctor’s office, co-ops, the museum, the mall…In fact, one could argue that my kids are MORE socialized than most kids.
 Why?
-Because life after high school isn’t segregated.
-Schools segregate students by age, race, ability, zip codes, even religion in some instances.
-My kids are never segregated by any of that stuff.
+Because life after high school isn’t segregated and schools segregate students by age, race, ability, zip codes, even religion in some instances.
+My kids are never segregated by any of that nonsense.

 Public school was good enough for you, why isn’t it good enough for your kids?

 This one is a toughie.
-The truth is, while it may not make sense, some people will be offended by your decision.
-Some people, especially family members, may take your decision to do something different as an affront to how you were raised.
-The key here is to stress different, you just decided to do something different.
+While it may not make sense, some people will take our decision to do something different as an affront to how we were raised.
+The key here is to stress different.
+We all make the best decisions for our family, and this is what we have decided is best for us.
 The worst thing you can do to someone who asks this is start rattling off every fault you find with the public school system.
 While you are under no obligation to win these people over, if they are near & dear to you, you might want to try.
 Let them know how much you value your education and how you want to foster that same love of learning in your children.
 If nothing else a simple “We are so excited to have this option, I know not everyone has this opportunity.” will work.